VISITOR INFORMATION FOR PRIMARY AND SECONDARY SCHOOLS

 - students – by year groups

-Your educator will meet you at reception.
-Rather than gathering in the car park, students may be escorted through to the cafe/playground area while one teacher is at reception.
+Your educator will meet you at the Zoo entrance.
+Rather than gathering in the car park, students may be escorted through while one teacher is at reception.

 It takes about 2 hours to get around the zoo.

-Picnic tables – There are a number of picnic tables situated around the zoo.
+Picnic tables – There are picnic tables situated around the zoo.
 Please ensure that these areas are left tidy and that rubbish and recycling bins are used.

 Drinking fountains can be found in the upper zoo and lower zoo picnic areas.

-Are located behind the café (upper zoo) and near the grassed picnic area (lower zoo)
+Are located near the entrance (upper zoo) and near the grassed picnic area (lower zoo).